Paper money of the Qing dynasty: Yokohama Specie Bank

 The 1903 silver yen notes produced by the Niuzhuang branch played an important role in financing local soy bean production in the region of Manchuria.
 By 1907 the Yokohama Specie Bank's paper notes enjoyed circulation throughout all of Manchuria.
-These banknotes were circulated by the branch in the port city of Dairen.
+These banknotes were circulated by the branch in the port city of Dalian.
 Peak circulation of the bank's paper notes was reached in 1911 when a total of 7,200,000 dollars in banknotes were paid out.

 Over its many years of operating in China, the Yokohama Specie Bank issued a large variety of paper notes.
 At different times it issued banknotes that were denominated in taels, dollars, silver yen, gold yen, big money, small money, local currency and even fractional small denominational sen notes.
 All banknotes produced by the bank were printed by the Printing Bureau of the Imperial Japanese Government.

 Today all banknotes produced by the Yokohama Specie Bank during the late Qing dynasty period between 1902 and 1911 are rare and bring exceedingly high prices on the private collector's market, the sole exception being the 1 dollar banknote which was issued in 1902; this banknote occasionally becomes available to collectors.
 In general Yokohama Specie Bank varieties provide private collectors with a rather wide field from which they could build up a notaphilic collection.
 The problem many collectors of banknotes today face is that, due to tight management by the Japanese and a near total banknote redemption, very few of these paper notes remained unredeemed, making them relatively rare today.